5264 Telephus: Physical characteristics

 In both the Tholen- and SMASS-like taxonomy of the Small Solar System Objects Spectroscopic Survey (S3OS2), Telephus is a D-type asteroid.
-In the SDSS-based taxonomy, it is also a D-type, while the Collaborative Asteroid Lightcurve Link (CALL) assumes it to be a C-type.
+In the SDSS-basedtaxonomy, it is also a D-type, while the Collaborative Asteroid Lightcurve Link (CALL) assumes it to be a C-type.

 Rotation period

 In June 1994, photometric observations of this asteroid by astronomers Stefano Mottola and Anders Erikson with the Dutch 0.9-metre Telescope at ESO's La Silla Observatory, Chile, were used to build a lightcurve.
 It showed a rotation period of 9.518 hours with a brightness amplitude of 0.34±0.02 magnitude (U=3-).

-In May 2015, Telephus was observed in Chile, using the 4-meter Víctor M. Blanco Telescope and its DECam with a red filter in Chile.
-The lightcurve gave a concurring period of 9.540 hours and an brightness variation of 0.20 in magnitude (U=3-).
-In May 2016, follow-up observation by Robert Stephens and Daniel Coley at the Center for Solar System Studies, California, and Linda French at Wesleyan University gave the so-far best rated period of 9.525±0.002 hours with an amplitude of 0.47 (U=3).
-Due to its higher than usual brightness variation, this Jovian asteroid is likely to have a non-spherical shape.
+In May 2015, Telephus was observed in Chile using the 4-meter Víctor M. Blanco Telescope and DECam with a red filter in Chile.
+The lightcurve had a concurring period of 9.540 hours and a brightness variation of 0.20 in magnitude (U=3-).
+In May 2016, follow-up observation by Robert Stephens and Daniel Coley at the Center for Solar System Studies, California, and Linda French at Wesleyan University gave the so-far best-rated period of 9.525±0.002 hours with an amplitude of 0.47 (U=3).
+Due to its higher-than-usual brightness variation, this Jovian asteroid is likely to have a non-spherical shape.